br197/HackMIT2023/README.md

 b.
 Technology: Transformers, a hugging face package

 ## Talk to me
 a.
 User can speak/text the ai and the ai can speak/text back to make the interaction conversational.
-This way the user can relieve their stresses and anxieties with the ai and the ai can suggest some CBT (Cognitive Behavior Therapy) strategies to help the user.
+This way the user can relieve their stresses and anxieties through the help of the conversational AI, which will suggest some CBT strategies to help the user.

 b.
-Technology: NLP (using transformers maybe)
+Technology: NLP using transformers

 ## Affirmations
 a.
-Hear verbal affirmations about yourself using TTS.
-Future modification: Add various voices.
+Hear verbal affirmations about yourself using Text-to-Speech.

 Future modifications:

 ## CBT Quiz
-a. user writes their thoughts and the ai makes options to help user identify what kind of a negative thought it is. this can help the user identify common negative thought patterns. if it's not a negative thought then there will be a positive thought option and once the user clicks it maybe we could have a confetti effect on the screen to celebrate (maybe).
+a.
+The user writes their thoughts and the AI makes options to help the user identify what kind of a negative thought it is. this can help the user identify common negative thought patterns. if it's not a negative thought then there will be a positive thought option and once the user clicks it maybe we could have a confetti effect on the screen to celebrate (maybe).

 b.
 Technology: NLP for sentiment analysis + some AI for making options (not sure what)